riok12/wayang/README.md

 # Wayang

-a Plugin for puppeteer, that help you do human thing in headless browser such as reCaptcha,
+a Plugin for puppeteer, that help you do human thing in headless browser such as by pass reCaptcha,

 `Iam not robot` button , captcha with visual puzzle and many more